Engineer1999/CSP520-Computer-Vision/Assignment 2 & 3/Bhumiti - Assignment 2 & 3/Readme.md

 # Introduction
-In this computer vision era, the potential to recognize human faces is evidence of spectacular human intelligence.
+In this computer vision era, the potential to recognize human faces is evidence of spectacular human intelligence.
 Face recognition is known as one of the most significant and auspicious applications of image analysis.
-Especially during the previous years, face recogonition has gained remarkable attention.
+Especially during the previous years, face recogonition has gained remarkable attention.Psychologists concluded that holistic and feature-based approaches are two different routes of face recognition.